-BEIJING, Jan 12 (Reuters) - China's imports from North Korea plunged in December to the lowest level in dollar terms since at least the start of 2014, with trade curbed by U.N. sanctions aimed at persuading North Korea to abandon its ballistic missile and nuclear weapons programmes.
+BEIJING, Jan 12 (Reuters) - China's imports from North Korea plunged in December to their lowest level in dollar terms since at least the start of 2014, with trade curbed by U.N. sanctions aimed at persuading North Korea to abandon its ballistic missile and nuclear weapons programs.

 Imports from North Korea slumped 81.6 percent year-on-year to $54.34 million, Huang Songping, Chinese customs spokesman, said in a briefing in Beijing on Friday.
 That's the smallest monthly value since at least January 2014.

 Chinese customs will formally release data for trade with North Korea in the second half of the month, along with a breakdown by product.